Can an employee in prison be dismissed because of his detention?

 Warning

-the employer must give notice to the employee to justify his absence before dismissing him.
+The employer must put the employee formal notice to justify his absence before dismissing him.

-Yes, an employee who informs his employer of his detention can be dismissed under conditions.
+Yes, an employee who informs his employer of his detention may be dismissed under conditions.

-The reason for dismissal varies if the acts which gave rise to his detention were committed outside working time and have no connection with his work or during working time.
+The reason for dismissal varies if the acts which led to his detention were committed in outside working time and have no connection with professional activity or during working time.

 Répondez aux questions successives et les réponses s’afficheront automatiquement